gavr123456789/Niva/README.md

 [select java on mac os](https://stackoverflow.com/questions/21964709/how-to-set-or-change-the-default-java-jdk-version-on-macos)
 If you have `expanded from macro 'NS_FORMAT_ARGUMENT'` problem with buildNativeNiva on macOS then [update XCode](https://wails.io/docs/guides/troubleshooting/#my-mac-app-gives-me-weird-compilation-errors)
 `xcode-select -p && sudo xcode-select --switch /Library/Developer/CommandLineTools`

+`niva filename.niva` to run file
+`niva run` to run all files in the folder recursivelly starting from main.niva
+`niva run filename.niva` same but different entry point
+dont use `run` inside niva repo, since niva has no build system or project files it just collect all the files recursively, so it will try to compile all the examples.
+use --verbose flag to mesure time of compilation steps.

 ## VSCode extension
 [VS Code extension](https://github.com/gavr123456789/niva-vscode-bundle) full lsp support with autocompletion, error highlighting, goto definitions